 The enhanced analytics tools allow users to drill down even further to review data around a specific vehicle type, such as pumper trucks (pictured to the right).
-From the graphic above, the data shows that there are 73 pumper trucks with an average age of approximately 10.9 years and maintenance costs approaching \$10.6 million, the highest of all the vehicle types.
-The data further shows that there are 25 pumper trucks that are ranked in the poor/replace category based on various criteria that are measured, such as vehicle age, mileage, engine hours, etc.
+From the graphic bebw, the data shows that there are 65 pumper trucks with an average age of approximately 9 years and average maintenance costs approaching \$131,013 per vehicle, the highest of all the vehicle types.
+The data further shows that there are 15 pumper trucks that are ranked in the poor/replace category based on various criteria that are measured, such as vehicle age, mileage, engine hours, etc.

-This represents roughly 34% of the pumper truck fleet that needs to be replaced during the current CIP period.
+This represents roughly 26% of the pumper truck fleet that needs to be replaced during the current CIP period.
 This more data-driven approach to analyzing which vehicles need to be replaced and when is used by FEMS in proposing their capital needs as part of the Mayor's overall proposed CIP.